When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 Its largest user base consists of friends and families, but it has also become indispensable for small businesses, freelancers, and customer-facing teams that need a fast, universal way to connect.

-In the table below, we can see and compare the main features of Discord and WhatsApp:
+In the table below, we can see and compare the main features of Discord and WhatsApp.

-Features | Discord | |
+| Features | Discord | |

-Pricing | – Free plan – Nitro Basic: $2.99 per user per month – Nitro: $9.99 per user per month | – Free – WhatsApp Business API: cost calculated by message |
+| Pricing | – Free plan – Nitro Basic: $2.99 per user per month – Nitro: $9.99 per user per month – Localized pricing for some regions | – Free – WhatsApp Business API pricing: calculated by message |

-User interface | Somewhat overwhelming for first-time users | Simple and intuitive |
+| User interface | Somewhat overwhelming for first-time users | Simple and intuitive |

-Communication features | – Instant messaging – Audio calls – Video calls – Screen sharing | – Instant messaging – Audio calls – Video calls – Voice messages |
+| Communication features | – Instant messaging – Audio calls – Video calls – Screen sharing – Voice messages | – Instant messaging – Audio calls – Video calls – Voice messages |

-Group management | – 250,000 thousand text channel members – Up to 99 voice channel members – Up to 25 video call participants | – Up to 1024 channel members – Up to 32 participants in voice and video calls |
+| Group management | – Up to 250,000 text channel members – Up to 99 voice channel members – Up to 25 video call participants | – Up to 1024 channel members – Up to 32 participants in voice and video calls |

-File sharing and storage | – Unlimited storage – 8 MB file size limit for free – 500 MB file size limit paid | – No storage – 2 GB file size limit |
+| File sharing and storage | – Unlimited storage – 10 MB file size limit for free – 500 MB file size limit paid | – No storage – 2 GB file size limit |

-Search options | Advanced | Standard |
+| Search options | Advanced | Standard |

-Notifications | Advanced customization | Standard customization |
+| Notifications | Advanced customization | Standard customization |

-Support | Standard | Standard |
+| Support | Standard | Standard |

-Security | Standard | Advanced |
+| Security | Standard | Advanced |

 Discord vs WhatsApp: WhatsApp is generally more affordable, but pricing is highly conditional